anukulKun/Homomorphic-encryption-Seal-using-Docker-platform/README.md

 # Homomorphic encryption using Docker platform
 Design and implement a cloud service that uses homomorphic encryption to process sensitive healthcare data securely and efficiently.
+This service ensure the privacy and confidentiality of patient data while allowing computation on the encrypted data.
+It also handle the noise produced during computation and use noise reduction methods such as bootstrapping to achieve better asymptotic performance.

 ## Microsoft SEAL Wrapper For Python and Health Score Predicting Model

 Microsoft [**SEAL**](https://github.com/microsoft/SEAL) is an easy-to-use open-source ([MIT licensed](https://github.com/microsoft/SEAL/blob/master/LICENSE)) homomorphic encryption library developed by the Cryptography Research group at Microsoft.